 West Midlands, B2 5QJ

-Speculative candidates or CVs sent to Cygnet by recruitment agencies/headhunters we be treated as a “free of charge” gesture.
+Speculative candidates or CVs sent to Cygnet by recruitment agencies/headhunters will be treated as a “free of charge” gesture.

 For further clarification, email email@example.com